 Diagnostic imaging may be necessary to look for evidence of pneumonia and metastatic tumours.

 It is also important to determine what has caused laryngitis in the first place which may require further diagnostics depending on the veterinarian’s index of suspicion.
-This may include tracheal wash and allergy testing (food trial and/or skin prick tests).
+This may include tracheal wash and allergy testing (food elimination trial and/or skin prick tests).

 The goal of treatment is to address the underlying cause as well as provide supportive care to relieve symptoms.

 - Most upper respiratory infections are viral and are managed with supportive care which includes fluid therapy, nutritional support and rest while the cat’s immune system mounts a response.
-Antibiotics are ineffective against viral infections but may be prescribed to treat secondary bacterial infection.
+Antibiotics are ineffective against viral infections but may be prescribed to treat secondary bacterial infections.

 - Irritation from the placement of an endotracheal tube or inhaled irritants should resolve without therapy.